-- b.
-Teaching or precepting/mentoring - A teaching session with evidence of organisation and delivery may be included c.
-Ability to manage and coordinate care processes for patients with complex needs
+- a.
+Participation in practice change or quality initiative - b.
+Teaching or precepting/mentoring - A teaching session with evidence of organisation and delivery may be included OR preceptorship or supporting skills development, which should include reflection and feedback from the person preceptored or supported. - c.
+Ability to manage and coordinate care processes for clients with complex needs